 Navigation and cleaning power weren’t spectacular for any of them save the Roomba 960, but, to be fair, we deliberately made the course difficult.
 If a bot could pass our test, we’d feel comfortable recommending it for home use.
 The average living space, particularly one arranged for maximum robovac coverage, wouldn’t pose as many problems and would consequentially receive a better clean.

-We had clear winners in the midrange and high-end categories.
-The Roombas swept the competition in both areas, with superior suction, navigation, and learning abilities that bested all other models in their price buckets.
+We had clear winners: The Roombas swept the competition with superior suction, navigation, and learning abilities that bested most other models.
 They spent the most time actually cleaning up baking soda and the least time butting up against the furniture.
-As for the budget category, we already knew the Eufy 11 and the Ecovacs Deebot N79 were nearly identical in appearance and size, and then they picked up exactly the same amount of baking soda (down to the decimal — 2.29 ounces).
-However, only the Deebot was WiFi-enabled, giving you the option to micromanage.

 Of course, robot vacuums won’t be cleaning in controlled environments, so we threw them into the real world to find out which were the most intuitive to use and the most well-behaved.
 Would they be able to coexist peaceably alongside curious cats, unexpected spills, and stray socks?
 Could they clean up things other than baking soda?

 When error signals abound or replacement parts are required, you’ll likely need to contact the manufacturer.
 We explored the customer service resources of every company whose products we tested. bObSweep, iRobot, and Samsung offer the best support services, hands down.
 They provide multiple channels of support — online chat, email, telephone — and their representatives are impressively knowledgeable.
 This was especially the case for iRobot.
 When one online chat session with iRobot became complicated, the rep even asked if he could call and clarify over the phone.